apurba600/Book_recommendation_flask/README.md

 http://book-recommendation-wiki.herokuapp.com/

-# The GitHub repository for the book recommendation system consists of the following files:
+## The GitHub repository for the book recommendation system consists of the following files:

-- book recommendation system final.ipynb: This is the Jupyter Notebook containing the code for the Machine Learning model to recommend books.
+- Book recommendation system final.ipynb: This is the Jupyter Notebook containing the code for the Machine Learning model to recommend books.
 It includes pre-processing of the data, tokenization, creation of integer index and vector representation of the words, and training of the Recurrent Neural Network model.

 - app.py: This is the Flask code for the backend of the web application.
 It handles the API requests and responses, and integrates the Machine Learning model into the web application.